 Refereed RT2012 Papers in TNS

 IEEE Transactions on Nuclear Science (TNS) will publish selected papers originating with RT2012.
-Submittal is not automatic, and the papers will be fully reviewed to the standards of the scholarly literature.
+Submittal is not automatic.
+Neither is acceptance—the papers will be fully reviewed to the standards of the scholarly literature.
 This publication is completely separate from the unrefereed Conference Record.

 How to Submit to TNS

 The opening of manuscript submittal will be announced here and is expected to be spring 2012.
-Submittal will be handled through IEEE Manuscript Central, not through the RT2012 website; and the template will be that of TNS and other refereed IEEE journals.
-Instructions and a URL will be posted here as the opening of submittal draws closer.
+Submittal will be handled through IEEE Manuscript Central, not through the RT2012 website; and the template will be the standard one of TNS and other refereed IEEE journals.
+The submittal deadline will be 1 July 2012, which is two weeks after the conference.

 Before Writing...